Coffee-Engine/Coffee-Engine/readme.md

 ## Contributing
 you can use `node build.mjs` to build a non-Browser version of the engine, when building it should show a little command line tool for you to mess around with.

+### And about IOS Safari?
+no, if you find a fix for safari, commit it.

 ## Forking
 If you plan to make a fork or mod of the engine please add some link back to the original engine!
 This is not a requirement just a simple request.
 <div align="center">